Marcussena/DisasterResponseUdacity/README.md

 # Disaster Response Pipeline Project

+### Motivation
+This project is part of the Udacity Data Scientist Nanodegree.
+The objective is analyze two datasets about disasters provided by Figure Eight.
+From the datasets, a ETL workflow was implemented to merge and clean the data contained in the datasets and save them in a sqlite database.
+Then the data was splitted in training and test data and ML model was built using a pipeline and hyperparameter tuning with GridSearch.
+Lastly, a web app was created showing some visualizations about the training dataset where the user can write a message related to a disaster and the app will classify it according to 36 categories.

+### Instalations
+The project used python 3 and the following packaged were installed

+1. NumPy
+2. Pandas
+3. Json
+4. Plotly
+5. Nltk
+6. Flask
+7. Sklearn
+8. Sqlalchemy
+9. Sys
+10. Re
+11. Pickle
+12. Sqlite3

 ### Instructions:
 1. Run the following commands in the project's root directory to set up your database and model.